nichoth/learn-things/distributed/README.md

 ------------------------------

 So this is weird.
-In node we use callback functions for response semantics, but here there is a subscription API:
+In node we use callback functions for response semantics, but this has a subscription API:

 ```js
 req.send('hello', function onResponse (err, data) {})
 ```

-What this means is that we are not able to send multiple requests in parallel.
-This is part of the protocol in nanomsg, which is based on [zeroMq](http://zeromq.org/).
-The responder is guaranteed to only get one message at a time, until it sends a response.
+This means that we are not able to send multiple requests in parallel.
+This is part of the nanomsg protocol, which is based on [zeroMq](http://zeromq.org/).
+The responder (server) is guaranteed to only get one message at a time, until it sends a response.

 See also
 * [ssbc/packet-stream](https://github.com/ssbc/packet-stream)